 As part of the improvement works a series of road closures are required to accommodate resurfacing activities.
 We are currently planning to undertake these works during July / August period.
 Once plans are put in place there will be further information available detailing which roads will be closed when and the impact to road users.
 All information will be available on this webpage.

-Wiltshire Council is working closely with contractor Dyer & Butler to plan the sequence of construction work to minimise disruption.
+Wiltshire Council is continuing to work closely with contractor Dyer & Butler to plan the sequence of construction work to minimise disruption.
 Inevitably there will be some delays while the work is carried out as traffic management and lane closures will be required.
 However, there will be no reduction in the number of lanes operating during peak hours.
 A temporary 30mph speed limit has also been introduced whilst works are ongoing, this will help manage traffic and create a safe environment for the contractor to work in.